 Put simply, Custom means custom code.
 When needs go beyond what Core and Contrib can solve for, custom code can be written to accomplish the goal.
 However, at Mediacurrent, we believe that you only make projects as complex as they need to be and that customized code should be used sparingly so it is easier to scale and support your website.

 Why Decoupled Matters

 The decoupled architecture was born out of demand for fast-loading applications and personalized and relevant content delivered where and when users need it.
 Put simply, decoupled is aimed at effective omnichannel marketing and best-in-class user experiences that meet the expectations of your audiences - from those individuals who create the content to those individuals who consume it.

 What are the use cases?

 There were a host of great sessions at Decoupled Dev Days, so be sure to check them out on the YouTube channel here.
 For me, all of the session boiled down to helping organizations accomplish the following:

 - Performance: Pages load faster, editors can edit faster and you’re able to expose more tools for ingesting and sorting content.

 - Omnichannel: Content that is created once can then be published through any number of channels (API infrastructure).

 Can we name it with a C so it fits nicely in the 4Cs?

-I’ll let the framework guys duke that decision out, but for more information on Fully Decoupled vs. Progressively decoupled, click here for a forum at Drupal.org.
+I’ll let the framework pros duke that decision out, but for more information on Fully Decoupled vs. Progressively Decoupled, click here for a forum at Drupal.org.